How important are GCSEs?

 Yes.

-The more competitive the university and course, the higher the standard of applicants.
-This means, for popular courses at Russell Group universities, your GCSEs may affect your eligibility.
+The more competitive the university and degree programme, the higher the standard of applicants.
+This means, for popular degrees at Russell Group universities, your GCSEs may affect your eligibility.

 However, this isn’t the case for all universities and, although not common, it is possible for good A Levels to make up for bad GCSEs.
-But it will depend on the course and the applicant’s individual circumstances.
+However, it will depend on the degree and the applicant’s individual circumstances.

 What to do if you don't get the GCSE grades you want

-Although your GCSEs are important, don't feel as though your future plans have been derailed if you’re disappointed with your marks.
+Although your GCSEs are important, don't feel as though your future plans have been derailed if you’re disappointed with your grades.

 In fact, you still have lots of options available to you - whatever your grades come GCSE Results Day.